omer-gulsoy/Web-WordGame/README.md

 //en
 # WordGame
-My word game project called "Word Hunt" is a game based on guessing the entered word.
+My word game project called "Kelime Avı" is a game based on guessing the entered word.
+"Kelime Avı" means Word Hunt in English.
 The purpose is to use the specified word
 Achieving success based on the tips.
 As the main idea, it can be called a clone of the "Wordle" game.

 How to Play?

-    "Word Hunt" is a word guessing game in which a five-letter word is randomly selected.
+    "Kelime Avı" is a word guessing game in which a five-letter word is randomly selected.
 The aim of the game is It is using a limited number of guesses to create a certain word.
 As a result of each prediction, You will receive color-coded feedback indicating the correct letters and positions of the predicted word.